Carpet Stretching Repairs

 Stretching Carpet, Do It Yourself

 One of the more common carpet repairs needed, carpet stretching sometimes touted as a do-it-yourself project.
-For those daring types that would like more information about the process, here is a quick review of the common steps and potential pitfalls so you can decide for yourself.
+For those daring types that would like more information about the process, here is a quick review of the necessary steps and potential pitfalls so you can decide for yourself.

 Carpet Stretching Instructions